Black Heath: 1705–1795

-1795 – 1850
+1795–1850

-The Black Heath house was presumably built after 1796.
-Before then, Heth had primarily lived in Richmond and Manchester and perhaps desired to live and raise his eight children in a more rural setting.
+The Black Heath house, or at least the majority of it, was presumably built after Heth bought the land in 1796.
+Before then, Heth had primarily lived in Richmond and Manchester and perhaps desired to live and raise his growing family in a more rural setting.
 It is also possible that the house was built in sections, as there are four distinct sections of the house.
 As a result of his successful coal mine operations, Heth became very wealthy.
 Although his family had immigrated to America relatively recently in the middle of the 18th century, Heth's children married people with historic Virginia names of Randolph, Harrison, and Pickett.
 At the end of his life, he owned numerous plantations, including Black Heath, Curles, and Norwood and made provisions in his will for each of his four daughters to receive $10,000 each.

 In January 1821, Harry Heth died of consumption in Savannah, Georgia, where he had arrived after a stay in Europe for the improvement of his health.
 In his will, Heth gave the Black Heath house and surface land to his eldest son, Henry.
-The subsurface land belonged to the co partnership consisting of Harry's three sons, Henry, John, and Beverly, and his son in law, Beverly Randolph.
+The subsurface land was willed to the co partnership consisting of Harry's three sons, Henry, John, and Beverly, and his son in law, Beverly Randolph.
 This partnership was set up to continue the Heth family coal business.
 Henry Heth was born in 1793/4 in Richmond.
-Not much is known about his life, except that he married Eliza Ann Cunliffe, the daughter of a neighboring coal mine owner named John Cunliffe (1758-1824), on January 4, 1815, in Chesterfield County, most likely at Black Heath.
+Not much is known about his life, except that he married Eliza Ann Cunliffe, the daughter of a neighboring coal mine owner named John Cunliffe (1758–1824), on January 4, 1815, in Chesterfield County, most likely at Black Heath.
 During the War of 1812, Henry served as a sergeant major under his father in the 1st Regiment (Heth's) Cavalry, Virginia Militia.
 After the war, Henry probably came to help his father in the coal business and in the 1820 US Census he is recorded as having 44 male slaves and 4 female slaves.
 In 1821, his father, Harry, died and Henry inherited the plantation Black Heath.
 He lived there until he also died, four years later, in January 1825.
 In his will, Henry left everything he owned to his wife, Eliza.
-She later married an influential Richmond businessman named Holden Rhodes in 1833.
+She later married an influential Richmond businessman named Holden Rhodes in 1833 and moved to an estate which was later developed into Forest Hill Park.